mattstauffer/Torch/README.md

  3. Some components will require a bootstrap, and I hope we can come up with a Best-Practice bootstrap and Laravel-style Application instance for loading Service Providers, etc.

 ## Thanks
-Thanks for explicit contributions from Jan Hartigan, Jeremy Vaught, Kayla Daniels, and anyone who's submitted PRs, and the work done by Phil Sturgeon and Dan Horrigan towards this general direction.
+Thanks for explicit contributions from Jan Hartigan, Jeremy Vaught, Kayla Daniels, and anyone who's submitted PRs, and Mohammad Gufran's blog posts on Config and Routing, and the work done by Phil Sturgeon and Dan Horrigan towards this general direction.
 Also, of course, Taylor "Baller" Otwell.